Materials-Data-Science-and-Informatics/rdf-graph-visualization/README.md

 ## Description
 This project is a TypeScript/JavaScript application that processes RDF data to create a graph representation.
 It uses React for the frontend and Chakra UI for styling.

-We strongly suggest users to use `turtle for`mat for RDF data and `schema.org` vocabulary for the properties.
+We strongly suggest users to use `turtle` format for RDF data and `schema.org` vocabulary for the properties.
 The application is designed to work with the `schema.org` vocabulary, since we developed it for a specific use case.
 However, it can be easily modified to work with other vocabularies.

 ## Features
 - Parses RDF data and filters relevant properties.